slazav/graphene/Readme.md

 - -D <word> -- what to do with duplicated timestamps: replace, skip, error, sshift, nsshift (default: replace)
 - -h        -- write help message and exit
+  -i        -- interactive mode, read commands from stdin

+Interactive mode:

+Use -i option to enter the interactive mode.
+Then commands are read from stdin, answers are written to stdout.
+This allows making many requests without reopening databases.
+Opening and closing of databases are long, it can be useful to open the connection once and do many operations.
+Each response ends with "OK" or "Error: <message>" line.

 Commands for manipulating databases: